KnolCase is a case-based knowledge management tool for

 from the scraps folder context menu.

-Ctrl+D copies the id of the selected topic to the clipboard and
+You can use Ctrl+D to copy the topic id of the selected topic to the

-You can copy all the topics in the case file to the clipboard by selecting
+You can copy all topics in the case file to the clipboard by

-"Copy all" in the KnolCase menu in the top right-hand corner.
+selecting "Copy all" from the KnolCase menu located in the top right-hand corner.